evanw/esbuild/README.md

   --outfile=...
 The output file (for one entry point) --outdir=...
-The output directory (for multiple entry points) --sourcemap           Emit a source map --error-limit=...
-Maximum error count or 0 to disable (default 10) --target=...
+The output directory (for multiple entry points) --sourcemap           Emit a source map
+  --target=...
 Language target (default esnext) --platform=...
 Platform target (browser or node, default browser) --external:M          Exclude module M from the bundle